cpt8c8/OO-Language-Comparison/README.md

 ##### Kotlin
 With Kotlin (much like Java), all objects are placed onto a heap divided into two spaces.
 Once full, garbage collection scans through the heap.
 ##### Python
+Python has automatic memory management which utilizes dynamic typing and a combination of reference counting and cycle-detecting garbage collection.

 #### How does it work?
 ##### Kotlin